contao/docs/docs/dev/_index.md

 {{% notice warning %}}
 So be aware of this.
-Don't just use e.g. Symfony's `Request` class to fetch user input, store it as is in the DB and let Contao display it in the back end.
+Don't just use e.g. Symfony's `Request` class to fetch user input, store it as is in the DB and let Contao display it in the front end or back end.
 {{% /notice %}}